kaishihwang/Airline-database/README.md

-# Sleep Efficiency Dataset
+# Association Analysis and Regression Model
-## Basic Software Tools for Data Analysis STA 9750
+## with Sleep Efficiency Dataset

 ### Introduction
 Sleep is one of the crucial factors for maintaining health and well-being.
 By measuring sleep efficiency, we can understand how various components of a person’s lifestyle are affected or affecting that person’s sleep.
 Approximately one-third of adults in the United States reported they are not receiving enough sleep or rest each night, according to the National Heart, Lung, and Blood Institute.